 If you are a contractor hiring a subcontractor, be sure to complete a tracking request for those with active coverage.
-If the subcontractor fails to pay workers' comp premiums or renew their contractor registration, or if their electrical contractor license is suspended or revoked within one year of the request, L&I will send you a notification letter.
+If the subcontractor fails to pay workers' comp premiums or renew their contractor registration, or if their electrical contractor license or plumbing contractor license is suspended or revoked within one year of the request, L&I will send you a notification letter.

 You might be an employer and not know it